Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 8. Now, Open the Form in Normal View.
 The Form will appear where you have placed and saved it in the design view.

-Tip: This works not only for Popup Forms, works on any Form.
+Tip: This works not only for Popup Forms, and for all other Forms.

 Share: